huggingface/hub-docs/docs/hub/datasets-duckdb-combine-and-export.md

 # Combine datasets and export

-In this section, we'll combine two datasets and export the result.
-Let's start with our datasets:
+In this section, we'll demonstrate how to combine two datasets and export the result.
+The first dataset is in CSV format, and the second dataset is in Parquet format.
+Let's start by examining our datasets:

 The first will be [TheFusion21/PokemonCards](https://huggingface.co/datasets/TheFusion21/PokemonCards):